Machine Learning for MU-MIMO Receive Processing in OFDM Systems

-More recent papers propose to leverage a single \gls{NN} to jointly perform multiple processing steps.
+More recent papers also leverage a single \gls{NN} to jointly perform multiple processing steps.
 This idea has first been proposed in \cite{8052521} to perform joint channel estimation and equalization in a \gls{SISO} setup.
-This work has then been extended by also learning the demapper and operating directly on time-domain samples~\cite{zhao2018deepwaveform, korpi2020deeprx}.
+This work has then been extended by additionally learning the demapper and operating directly on time-domain samples~\cite{zhao2018deepwaveform, korpi2020deeprx}.
 The DeepRX architecture presented in \cite{honkala2020deeprx} shows impressive results on \gls{SIMO} channels while being 5G compliant.
 Another standard-compliant receiver has been proposed for Wi-Fi communications using both synthetic and real-world data \cite{zhang2020deepwiphy}.
-Regarding \gls{MIMO} transmissions, a special form of recurrent neural network called reservoir computing has been leveraged in \cite{zhou2019learning} to process time-domain \gls{OFDM} signals under impairments due to the power amplifier.
+Regarding \gls{MIMO} transmissions, a special form of recurrent neural network called reservoir computing has been leveraged in \cite{zhou2019learning} to process time-domain \gls{OFDM} signals.
 The DeepRX receiver has also been extended with a so-called transformation layer to handle \gls{MIMO} transmissions \cite{korpi2020deeprx}.
 Their \gls{CNN}-based solution is fed with frequency-domain signals and outputs \glspl{LLR} for the transmitted bits.
 DeepRX MIMO shows important gains on \gls{SU}-\gls{MIMO} channels, but remains very computationally expensive.
-The main disadvantages of these two \gls{NN}-based \gls{MIMO} receivers are their lack of scalability and interpretability.
-They are tailored for a specific number of users or transmit antennas, and the \gls{CSI} needed for downlink precoding can not be easily extracted. \end{onepage}
+Compared to our solution, the main disadvantages of these \gls{NN}-based \gls{MIMO} receivers are their lack of scalability and interpretability.
+They are tailored for a specific number of users or transmit antennas, and the \gls{CSI} needed for downlink precoding can not be easily extracted.

-The rest of this paper is structured as follows : In Section \ref{sec:system_model}, we introduce the channel model and both the uplink and downlink baseline receiver architectures.
+The rest of this paper is structured as follows : In Section~\ref{sec:system_model}, we introduce the channel model and both the uplink and downlink baseline receiver architectures.
 In Section \ref{sec:ml-receiver}, we highlight two limitations of these architectures and detail how we address them using \glspl{CNN}.
 Section \ref{sec:evaluations} provides simulation results to compare the various schemes.
 Section \ref{sec:conclusion} concludes the paper.